Teotihuacan: Year 378: Conquest of Tikal

 Evidence of a king or other authoritarian ruler is strikingly absent in Teotihuacan.
 Contemporaneous cities in the same region, including Mayan and Zapotec, as well as the earlier Olmec civilization, left ample attestations of dynastic authoritarian sovereignty in the form of royal palaces, ceremonial ball courts, and depictions of war, conquest, and humiliated captives.
 However, no such artifacts have been found in Teotihuacan.
 Many scholars have thus concluded that Teotihuacan was led by some sort of "collective governance."

-In January 378, the warlord Sihyaj K'ahk' (literally, "born of fire" in Maya language, although the original teotihuacano spelling is unknown), depicted with artifacts and the feather-serpent imagery associated with Teotihuacan culture, conquered Tikal, 600 miles away from Teotihuacan, removing and replacing the Maya king, with support from El Peru and Naachtun, as recorded by Stela 31 at Tikal and other monuments in the Maya region.
+In January 378, the warlord Sihyaj K'ahk' (literally, "born of fire" in Maya language, although the original teotihuacano spelling is unknown), depicted with artifacts and the feather-serpent imagery associated with Teotihuacan culture, conquered Tikal, 600 mi away from Teotihuacan, removing and replacing the Maya king, with support from El Peru and Naachtun, as recorded by Stela 31 at Tikal and other monuments in the Maya region.
 At this time, the Spearthrower Owl ruler was also associated with Teotihuacan culture.
 Linda Manzanilla wrote in 2015:

 In 378 a group of Teotihuacanos organized a coup d'etat in Tikal, Guatemala.
 This was not the Teotihuacan state; it was a group of the Feathered-Serpent people, thrown out of the city.
 The Feathered-Serpent Pyramid was burnt, all the sculptures were torn from the temple, and another platform was built to efface the facade ...